jin-gizmo/docma/doc/user-guide/08-fonts.md

 # Fonts

+!!! note
-> This section primarily applies to PDF output documents.
-For HTML output
-> documents, font handling is exactly as it is for HTML in general.
-Docma does
-> not embed fonts in HTML output documents.
+    This section primarily applies to PDF output documents.
+For HTML output documents, font handling is exactly as it is for HTML in general.
+Docma does not embed fonts in HTML output documents.

 Docma inherits the [font handling capabilities of WeasyPrint](https://doc.courtbouillon.org/weasyprint/v0.42.3/features.html#fonts), which are essentially those of native HTML / CSS.
 TrueType (TTF), OpenType (OTF) and Web Open Font Format (WOFF), but not WOFF2, fonts should work fine.

+!!! warning
-> **WARNING**: Fonts are Intellectual Property and may be subject to licence
-> conditions, just like software.
-Take care to comply with licence terms and be
-> aware that the font is likely to be embedded in the PDF produced by docma.
+    Fonts are Intellectual Property and may be subject to licence conditions, just like software.
+Take care to comply with licence terms and be aware that the font is likely to be embedded in the PDF produced by docma.
-> [Google fonts](https://fonts.google.com) is quite a good source for royalty
+    [Google fonts](https://fonts.google.com) is quite a good source for royalty free fonts.
-> free fonts.

 Fonts installed on the base platform generally can be used directly in CSS styles.
 However, it is risky to rely on this beyond the most basic common font